 Confession time.
 I have this weird quirk about needing to buy stuff from the bargain bin of stores and try to use them in resin.
 It’s like I’m imagining myself on one of those cooking shows and have to use a specific ingredient in a dish.
-I have taken that to the resin studio and try to challenge myself every chance I get.
+Except I do it with resin.
+Because I KNOW I’ll never win on a cooking show. 🤣

 I mixed 1 ounce total of Resin Obsession super clear resin.

-For Part A, I put approximately 5 ml of mixed resin into 4 different one ounce plastic mixing cups.
-I added opaque colors to two of the cups, whereas I added clear polish with glitter to the other two cups.
-I poured the resin into a plastic teardrop mold.
+For Part A, I put approximately 5 ml of mixed resin into 4 different one-ounce plastic mixing cups.
+I added opaque polish colors to two of the cups, whereas I added clear polish with glitter to the other two cups.

-The final demolded charms are shown with their corresponding polishes.
+Here are my charms shown with their corresponding polishes.

 The nail polish did not want to mix with the resin.
-It immediately started to clump and these clumps did not dissolve.
+It immediately started clumping and these clumps did not dissolve.

-Note: A few of you have suggested to mix the acetone with nail polish to thin it out before including it in resin.
-If you do this, please know it may affect the resin curing and is flammable.
-Use caution if you are using a torch to pop bubbles in the resin.
+Note: A few readers have suggested mixing acetone with nail polish to thin it out before including it in resin.
+While I haven’t tried it, if you do this, please know it may affect the curing and is flammable.

-You can see better when the charms are held up to the light that there are flakes in them, especially in the one on the left.
+When I hold the charms up to the light, you can see there are flakes in them, especially in the one on the left.

 The results of using clear nail polish and resin were awful.
-It turned the resin yellow!
-I know lacquer will turn resin yellow, so in this case, clear nail polish likely has the same ingredients and properties.
-Definite fail!
+This nail candy demon turned the resin a disgusting color of amber-yellow.
+Lacquer will turn resin yellow, so clear nail polish likely has the same ingredients and properties.
+Definite fail.

-Dripping nail polish on resin got me somewhat better results.
+Dripping nail polish on resin got me somewhat better results depending on the color.

-The pink and purple polishes left pretty dots on the resin surface that matched their original colors.
+The pink and red colors left pretty dots on the resin surface that matched their original colors.

 The blue and teal nail polishes left some weird feathering.
 I would have liked these better if the color had been consistent like the pink and purples above.